jaggedmountain/signal_agent/README.md

 If more convenient, set `AGENT_EXTRA_ARGS` in the env file to apply globally for just prompts received through Signal.
 Either allow specific tools (safer) or skip permissions entirely (`--dangerously-skip-permissions`).
-The latter lets anything sent to your Note to Self run commands and edit files on this host, so only enable it knowing that.
+The latter lets anything sent to Note to Self run commands and edit files on this host, so only enable it knowing that.

 Also, prefacing a note with `/!!` will include `--dangerously-skip-permissions` for just that prompt.